• Home

 If you have been at your best in your craft while you were working, you can share your mastery through training.
 You can conduct classroom or practical training and earn from it.
 It need not be complicated; just short but will be beneficial training is enough.

-This is a nice guide to be a trainer, at anything.
+This is a nice guide to being a trainer, at anything.

 Buy a Property to Rent out